kimdan3/account/README.md

+# Description
-# This is an application that allows you to manage your bank account.
+This is an application that allows you to manage your bank account.

 # Getting Started
 First, run the development server: